 Write function-based unit tests to determine the correctness of your program.

-This example shows how to write a function-based test with setup and teardown functions that run once in your test file and before and after each test function in the file.
+Write a function-based test with setup and teardown functions that run once in your test file and before and after each test function in the file.

 Test values and respond to failures using verifications, assumptions, assertions, and fatal assertions.

 Run your tests while working in the Editor or Live Editor.

 This example shows how to analyze the information returned by a test runner.